 Social media threats targeting enterprises more than doubled last year.
 Attacks on the retail industry specifically have grown, as threat actors are targeting victims with impersonation and counterfeit ad campaigns.

-In this post, we take a look at impersonation and counterfeit ad campaigns targeting retail on social media.
+In this post, we examine how these threats are targeting retail on social media.

 Impersonation